gitdepierre/cppshader/README.md

 ## Swizzling

-One of the most recognizable features of GPU shading languages is swizzling, and cppshader reimplements it mostly.
+One of the most recognizable features of GPU shading languages is swizzling, and cppshader reimplements most of it.

 Every vector type exposes the full set of GLSL read swizzles as member functions, using both `xyzw` and `rgba` (and `stpq`) notation.
 The main difference from GLSL